randy-rebucas/clinic-management/docs/DOCUMENT_MANAGEMENT.md

 # Document Management System

-This document describes the Document Management features implemented in the clinic management system.
+This document describes the Document Management features implemented in MyClinicSoft.

 ## Features Overview